Types of Blood and Marrow Transplants

 Cord Blood

-Cord blood from a sibling or an unrelated donor can be used but must also be HLA-matched.
+Cord blood from a sibling or an unrelated donor can be used but must also be human leukocyte antigen (HLA)-matched to improve the chances of a successful transplant.
 This type of transplant is usually most successful in patients who are small (typically children) due to the small amount of stem cells available in the cord.

 Haploidentical